+An adult student, parent, or guardian of a minor student are entitled to review student behavior records.

-Whenever the school obtains information about a student from law enforcement, it must notify the student who is the subject of the information, and the student's parent or guardian, of the information obtained.
-Stats.
-Sec.
-118.127(1).
-In addition, an adult student, and the parent or guardian of a minor student, are entitled upon request to review the student's behavior records, which are defined to include law enforcement records obtained by the school, in the presence of someone qualified to interpret and explain the records, and to obtain a copy of the records if desired.
+An adult student, and the parent or guardian of a minor student, are entitled upon request to review the student's behavior records, which are defined to include law enforcement records obtained by the school, in the presence of someone qualified to interpret and explain the records, and to obtain a copy of the records if desired.
 Wis.
-Stats.
-Sec.
-118.125(2)(b).
-However, a parent who has been denied periods of physical placement with a child under a family court order under Wis.
-Stats.
-Sec.
-767.41(4) does not have the rights of a parent or a guardian with respect to the child's pupil records.
-Wis.
-Stats.
-Sec.
-118.125(2)(m).
+Stat. §118.125(2)(b).